dotnetcore/aspnetcore-doc-cn/aspnetcore/mvc/models/formatting.md

 ## Configuring Formatters

-If your application needs to support additional formats beyond the default of JSON, you can add these as additional dependencies in *project.json* and configure MVC to support them.
+If your application needs to support additional formats beyond the default of JSON, you can add NuGet packages and configure MVC to support them.
 There are separate formatters for input and output.
 Input formatters are used by [Model Binding](model-binding.md); output formatters are used to format responses.
-You can also configure [🔧 Custom Formatters](custom-formatters.md).
+You can also configure [🔧 Custom Formatters](../advanced/custom-formatters.md).

 ### Adding XML Format Support

-To add support for XML formatting, add the "Microsoft.AspNetCore.Mvc.Formatters.Xml" package to your *project.json*'s list of dependencies.
+To add support for XML formatting, install the `Microsoft.AspNetCore.Mvc.Formatters.Xml` NuGet package.

 Add the XmlSerializerFormatters to MVC's configuration in *Startup.cs*: